lateef-taiwo/Crudddur-app/journal/week1.md

     Multistage build has been implemented in `docker-compose file` as a best practice of Dockerfile

 ### Learn how to install docker on your local machine and put the same containers running outside gitpod or codespaces.
+Before pushing an image to docker hub, someone must have docker installed   I had some challenges installing docker on my local system, so I created an Ubuntu virtual machine using oracle virtual box.
+Then I installed docker, docker engine, docker engine cli, docker compose and docker desktop on it following this [official documentation from docker](https://docs.docker.com/desktop/install/ubuntu/).

 ### Launch an EC2 instance that has docker installed and pull a container to demonstrate that you can run your own docker processes.
 * I lanuched an ec2 instance using ubuntu 20.04 t2 micro image and named it docker, I ensured that port 22 is opened to allow remote ssh access.